Lower bound of Schr{\"o}dinger operators on Riemannian manifolds

 \end{corollary}

 \begin{proof} First, take some $b > 1$, by proposition \ref{pr:reverse_doubling bigger R}, $\mu$ is $bR$-reverse doubling of order $\nu$.
-Then, we must verify that $K$ satisfy the hypotheses of theorem \ref{cutoff_kernel}.
-Let $d(x,y) \leq R$ and $d(x, y') \leq b d(x,y)$, then we have by doubling and reverse doubling, :
+Then, we must verify that $K$ satisfies the hypotheses of theorem \ref{cutoff_kernel}.
+Let $d(x,y) \leq R$ and $d(x, y') \leq b d(x,y)$, then we have by doubling and reverse doubling,:

-Thus, provided that $s \leq \nu$ :
+Thus, provided that $s \leq \nu$: